 Handing Over An Animal

 We know that sometimes people's circumstances change.
 There are many reasons why you may not be able to keep your pet.
-We are non-judgemental and will accept any animal which we have room for.
+We are non-judgemental and will accept any domestic animal which we have room for.
 We request a donation for accepting future ownership of your pet.

 No matter how desperate you may be feeling please don’t abandon your pet outside our centre which would be very traumatic for them and may be dangerous (they could become ill, be hit by a car or escape).
 We also require as much history about your pet as possible, which will make it much easier for us to find them a new home.

 - When you contact us we will ask for the following information: Breed, colour, age, vaccination/health history, temperament, the reason you are parting with the animal and anything else you can tell us about the background of the animal so we can look after them as well as possible, and find the right home for them in the future;

 - We will put you on our waiting list and contact you as soon as we have a space (spaces become available when we rehome other animals already in our care);

 - When we have a space available we will ask you to bring your pet to us with all of your paperwork (microchipping, vaccinations etc).

 - We will ask you to sign a Disclaimer Form which transfers responsibility for your pet to Wythall Animal Sanctuary.
 After signing this disclaimer you, your relatives or friends will no longer be able to claim ownership of the animal.
 Should any relatives or friends wish to offer your pet a home they will need to follow our usual adoption policy procedures.